top of page

 Rent payments are a significant part of our monthly expenses.
 For many, it's the largest single payment they make each month.

-But what happens when rent goes unpaid?
+But what happens when rent goes unpaid and credit actions consequences ,

 In this guide, we'll explore the consequences of unpaid rent on your credit.
 We'll delve into the process of how unpaid rent can go to collections and the impact it can have on your credit score.